-Unitronics Systems Inc. (a subsidiary of Unitronics Solutions), which is incorporated in the United States (Delaware) (hereinafter: "Unitronics Systems") and engages primarily in the robotic parking systems business in the US and in North America.
-For details see section 1.22 below.
+Unitronics Systems Inc. (a subsidiary of Unitronics Solutions), which is incorporated in the United States (Delaware) (hereinafter: "Unitronics Systems") and engages primarily in coordination and management of marketing, distribution and installation activities in the robotic parking systems business in North America.

+For further details see section 1.22 below.